Archived Webinar Training

 May 12, 2010

-A 2-hour and 12 minute web-based seminar for U.S.-based clinicians and others who provide services to foreign-born patients at risk for TB.
+A 2-hour webinar that was created for U.S.-based clinicians and others who provide services to foreign-born patients at risk for TB.

 |Tuberculosis and Diabetes